Valkimani/Tell_a_joke/README.md

 # User story

-AS A user, I WANT be able to press the Tell me a joke button and the button will tell me a random joke.
+AS A user, I WANT to be able to press the Tell Me a Joke button, and the button will tell me a random joke.
 AND not be able to press the button again until the joke is done being told.

 ## Sources